-During the second quarter of 2018, the Company identified certain immaterial classification errors on the Company's Consolidated Statements of Cash Flows and has determined that, in this Quarterly Report on Form 10-Q and future periodic reports, the Company will correct these classification errors.
+During the second quarter of 2018, the Company identified certain immaterial classification errors on the Company's Consolidated Statements of Cash Flows and determined that, in the Quarterly Report on Form 10-Q for the quarter ended June 30, 2018 and future periodic reports, the Company will correct these classification errors.
 One classification error will be corrected by including within the changes in operating assets and liabilities in the operating activities section a new line item for "Interest receivable."
-A corresponding adjustment will be recorded to reduce the amount of "Notes receivable issuances" within investing activities on the statement of cash flows.
-These reclassifications totaled \$7.1 million, \$3.2 million, and \$0.1 million during the years ended December 31, 2017, 2016, and 2015, respectively, \$2.2 million and \$1.4 million for the three months ended March 31, 2018 and 2017, respectively, and \$3.1 million for the six months ended June 30, 2017.
+A corresponding adjustment will be recorded to reduce the amount of "Notes receivable issuances" within investing activities on the consolidated statement of cash flows.
+These reclassifications totaled \$7.1 million, \$3.2 million, and \$0.1 million during the years ended December 31, 2017, 2016, and 2015, respectively and \$5.0 million for the nine months ended September 30, 2017.
 These reclassifications will decrease "Net cash provided by operating activities" and "Net cash used for investing activities" by an equal and offsetting amount.
 These reclassifications will not have any impact on the Consolidated Balance Sheets, Consolidated Statements of Income, Consolidated Statement of Equity, or any other operating measure for the periods affected.

 These amounts were previously presented as "Notes receivable issuances," a component of net cash used for investing activities on the Consolidated Statements of Cash Flows, resulting in overstatements in cash provided by operating activities and overstatements of cash used in investing activities.
-These amounts represent interest earned on mezzanine loans that were funded by the interest reserve accounts provided for in the mezzanine loan agreements.
+These amounts represent interest earned on mezzanine loans that were funded by additional borrowings as provided for in the mezzanine loan agreements.
 These amounts are now classified as changes in interest receivable, a non-cash adjustment to calculate net cash provided by operating activities.

 The second classification error will be corrected by including within financing activities on the Consolidated Statements of Cash Flows a new line item for "Common shares tendered for tax withholding."
 A corresponding adjustment will be recorded to the "Changes in operating assets and liabilities: Property liabilities" within operating activities on the Consolidated Statements of Cash Flows.
-This reclassification totaled \$0.3 million, \$0.2 million, and \$0.3 million during the years ended December 31, 2017, 2016, and 2015, respectively, \$0.3 million and \$0.3 million for the three months ended March 31, 2018 and 2017, respectively, and \$0.3 million for the six months ended June 30, 2017.
+This reclassification totaled \$0.3 million, \$0.2 million, and \$0.3 million during the years ended December 31, 2017, 2016, and 2015, respectively and \$0.3 million for the nine months ended September 30, 2017.
 These reclassifications will increase "Net cash provided by operating activities" and decrease "Net cash provided by financing activities" by an equal and offsetting amount.